w3f/w3f-education/docs/Rust/section6/generics.md

 }
 ```

 The most glaring difference is the introduction of `<T>`.
-This syntax precedes the parameters list, and defines what the generic *is called* and *what properties it should entail in terms of traits (more on that next!).*
+This syntax precedes the parameters list, defining what the generic *is called* and *what properties it should entail regarding traits (more on that next!).*

 The type `T` in this context quite literally means *any type*, meaning the function can now be called as follows (note the use of `::` to define the type):